jimhigson/oboe.js/writing/main_concat.md

 whilst giving good guarantees.

 Genuine data hiding gets in the way sometimes.
-Eg, token regexes are built from the combination of smaller regualar expressions for clarity (long regular expressions are concise but hard to read).
-However, because the components are hidden in a scope, they are not addressable by the tests and therefore cannot be directly tested.
+Eg, token regexes are built from the combination of smaller regualar expressions for clarity (long regular expressions are concise but hard to read), and then wrapped in functions (why? - explain to generify interface) before being exposed.
+Because the components are hidden in a scope, they are not addressable by the tests and therefore cannot be directly tested.
 Reluctantly